 If a shipment is tendered to Air Canada without this label, Air Canada will gladly affix the label to the shipment, however, please be aware that the availability of the label is not guaranteed at an Air Canada station and may result in shipment delay.

-The initial booking is a critical step for ensuring a successful AC Pharmacair shipment shipment with Air Canada Cargo.
+The initial booking is a critical step for ensuring a successful Cool Chain shipment with Air Canada Cargo.
 The details provided during your booking will trigger the specific handling and operational processes necessary for your shipment.

 Certain steps are essential, such as ensuring that the temperature range on your label matches the range on your air waybill, and providing a 24-hour emergency contact when you book.

-Make sure you have what you need to book an AC Pharmacair.
+Make sure you have what you need to book a Cool Chain shipment.
 See our Shipper’s Checklist.

 To book your shipment, you will need to: